Mizzou spends thousands to protect Thomas Jefferson tombstone from vandalism

-“We take great responsibility as being stewards of that historic monument and we thought with the recent vandalism of the Thomas Jefferson statue, we wanted to make sure that the obelisk remains on our campus,” Mizzou’s Chancellor Mun Choi said.
+“We take great responsibility as being stewards of that historic monument and we thought with the recent vandalism of the Thomas Jefferson statue, we wanted to make sure that the obelisk remains on our campus,” University of Missouri System Chancellor Mun Choi said.

 Jefferson’s legacy dates back to the 1800s for the University of Missouri.
 He negotiated the land for the university during the Louisiana Purchase in 1803.